OpenWaterFoundation/owf-learn-qgis/README.md

     mkdocs.yml          MkDocs configuration file for website.
-    docs/               Folder containing source Markdown and other files for website. site/               Folder created by MkDocs containing the static website - ignored using .gitignore. z-local-notes/        Folder for local notes that are not committed to the repository.
+    docs/               Folder containing source Markdown and other files for website. site/               Folder created by MkDocs containing the static website - ignored using .gitignore. resources/            Additional resources that feeds into content pages. z-local-notes/        Folder for local notes that are not committed to the repository.

 ```